Preparing for your hunt

 We sell top quality NZ made Swazi windbreaker vests and a Stoney Creek fleece windbreaker pullover which are ideal in NZ conditions sporting the Four Seasons logos.

 Minimum 2 heavyweight “T” shirts for cold conditions and 1 lightweight “T” shirt.
 5 pairs of underpants and 1 pair of long john’s.
-(Polypropylene or Under Armor mountain gear recommended.)
+(Polypropylene or Under Armour mountain gear recommended.)
 Cotton is no good unless hunting in our summer or early fall through March.
+Warm socks for hiking in cold conditions, wool are best, as they will get wet.

 A top and bottom is highly recommended.
 The weather in New Zealand can change very quickly and staying dry is important when hunting in the elements.